Legal Requirements for Building an ADU

 Where else?
 You’re already here.

 • Start with your local city or county’s official .gov website.
-Within a section like the housing department or planning division there may be information about the ADU rules and regulations.
+Within a section like the housing department or planning division there may be information about the ADU rules and regulations or a link to the city’s official accessory dwelling unit ordinance.
 Especially in ADU-friendly states like California, some cities have all the information handy and laid out for you on a specific web page, or a downloadable ADU guide or fact sheet.

-• Get further into the specifics by looking at the official municipal code.
+• Dig further into the specifics by looking at the official municipal code.
 It can get weedy, but hey, some people like this kind of thing.
-Searching for your city and keywords like “official municipal code” and “accessory dwelling units” can get you to the official laws around ADUs in your area as your legislators wrote them.
+Searching for your city and keywords like “official municipal code” and “accessory dwelling unit ordinance” can get you to the official laws around ADUs in your area as your legislators wrote them.
+These documents can help ensure you’re following the letter of the law to the T.

 • A lot of ADU construction companies publish guides to the ADU requirements in different cities on their websites.
-These articles can be helpful to start with or use as a framework but often aren’t completely accurate, up-to-date, or comprehensive.
+These articles, which are easily available on search engines, can be helpful to start with or use as a framework but often aren’t completely accurate, up-to-date, or comprehensive.

-In most areas, you’ll need to get a building permit in order to build an ADU in your backyard.
+In most areas, you’ll need to get a building permit in order to build an ADU on your property.
 The office that deals with these permits will also have people there who can walk you through your area’s specific ADU requirements or direct you to the most up-to-date information.

-Depending on your budget and priorities, it might be worth it to outsource this process.
-Many ADU builders are willing to sort out the rules and regulations in your area, submit building permit applications, and do other logistical legwork in the service of building your ADU.
+Depending on your budget, priorities, and emotional tolerance for paperwork, it might be worth it to outsource this process.
+Many ADU builders, which are becoming increasingly easier to find, are willing to sort out the rules and regulations in your area, submit building permit applications, and do other logistical legwork in the service of building your ADU.

 About the author